 Guided Safari in Kruger National Park – Yes, It’s Possible!

-Many tour operators offer guided safaris in Kruger National Park: you can book either a day trip or a multi-day safari in Kruger National Park.
-It’s even possible to stay outside the gates of Kruger and explore the national park on long day game drives.
+Also many tour operators offer guided safaris in Kruger National Park: you can book either a day trip or a multi-day safari in Kruger National Park.
+It’s even possible to stay outside the gates of Kruger and explore the national park on long full-day game drives.

 So, you can definitely do Kruger National Park safari with a trained wildlife guide and a driver, who will make sure that you’ll see as much wildlife as possible.
-Check out our experience on 3-day guided Kruger safari here.
+Sometimes a guided Kruger day tour is combined with a Greater Kruger safari itinerary, too.
+You can also check out our experience on 3-day guided Kruger safari here.

 2. Private Wildlife Watching with Professional Guides vs. Sharing the Sightings with Many Cars Lacking the Game-Viewing Etiquette